shizuka/confursion/_wiki/locations/furhaven-valley.md

 tavern, and a medical clinic dedicated to anthro physiology.
 A few miscellaneous shop buildings round out the village, and a collection of cabins climbs the valley wall above.
 A shuttle train passes under the mountain to connect Furhaven to Gateway Valley, and to the Iron Dragon Railway beyond.
+The lake drains into a waterfall before continuing on into the mountains, and a hydroelectric station draws some power for the village.

 ## Spirit